Raining Mangoes: In Conversation with Hafsa Nouman

 I wanted to create a surface where the past, present, and future collapse.

-HN: Thank you.
-It was really hard.
-That loss in a lot of ways coincided with and paralleled what was going on in Lahore.
-Lots of old neighborhoods were being destroyed for “development.”
-The IMF pushes for infrastructure development projects, always at the expense of domestic spaces, vulnerable communities, and traditional echo systems.
-Traditional methods of making bricks were getting replaced by standardized European ones, which obviously didn’t suit the climate, so suddenly, people needed more air conditioners and to expend more energy.
-An entire ecosystem was disrupted overnight, and people were left displaced and unable to afford housing.
 I was watching this all unfold right in front of my eyes.
-I remember feeling really angry and restless.
-Almost willing myself to grow up quickly and have more agency.
-And even in our own neighborhood, we suffered from water shortages and sewage blockages, so we had to leave.
+I remember feeling really restless, and willed myself to grow up quickly to have more agency.
+Even our own neighborhood suffered from water shortages and drainage issues, so we had to leave.
 That’s when I started thinking a lot about houses, walls, and the idea of not belonging.
-My grandmother’s house embodied that for me.
-She spoke Farsi.
-A fun fact: she was a distant relative of the family of Ahmed Shah Durrani, the guy who stole the Peacock Throne from India.
+My grandmother’s house really embodied that for me.
+She spoke Farsi and her family was from Afghanistan.
+As a fun fact, she was a distant relative of the family of Ahmed Shah Durrani, the guy who stole the Peacock Throne from India!

 “What if I treat my surface as an archaeological site?”

-Figure 3.1: Hafsa Nouman, برسات اور آم., oil on canvas, 2021, 48 × 36 inches (121.92 × 91.44 cm).
+Figure 5: Hafsa Nouman, Gas nahi arahi (Is there no gas coming [in the house]), acrylic on canvas, 18 × 12 inches (45.72 × 30.48 cm), 2021.
 Photo: courtesy the artist © Hafsa Nouman

-Figure 4: Hafsa Nouman, بی بی کا گھر [detail], 2022, oil on archival paper, 15.5 × 11.5 inches (39.37 × 29.21 cm).
-Photo: courtesy of the artist © Hafsa Nouman
+Figure 6: Hafsa Nouman, Barsat air aam, oil on canvas, 2021, 48 × 36 inches (121.92 × 91.44 cm).
+Photo: courtesy the artist © Hafsa Nouman

 LX: I love how you included a fleeting deflated basketball in the backyard.
 That conjures a lot of memories for me.